 The IRB must determine whether the activities in the research constitute an invasion of privacy.
 In order to make that determination, the IRB must obtain information regarding how the investigators are getting access to subjects or subjects' private, identifiable information and the subjects' expectations of privacy.
-Investigators must have appropriate authorization to access subjects or subject information.
+Investigators must have appropriate authorization to access subjects or subjects or subjects or subjects or subjects or subjects.